Renishaw produces a prototype nose tip for the BLOODHOUND Supersonic car

 The majority of the cockpit and nose is made from carbon fibre reinforced epoxy.
 During the record attempt the car will experience more than 20000 kg of skin drag.
 However as the nose tip is on the ‘leading edge' it will experience a greater proportion of this load; up to 12000 kg/m².

-Accuracy of complex surfaces
+Extremely good accuracy of complex surfaces

 Although the outer surfaces of the polyhedron appear flat, there are in fact subtle curves which contribute to the aerodynamics.
 Renishaw calibrates its laser which makes the part to an accuracy of ± 50 µm over the 250 mm bed so is able to reproduce accurately the geometry in the CAD model.